Is an Alkaline Diet Backed By Research? Myths vs. Scientific Evidence

 Perhaps it's willful ignorance, but many people jump on the alkaline diet bandwagon before reading deeper into the science behind it.
 For the majority of the population, an alkaline diet may promote overall health by simply encouraging a greater intake of plant foods — a benefit that is irrespective of the acid-alkaline balance of someone's diet.

 Acid or Alkaline?
 Understanding the Body's pH Balance

 The body has several "compartments," most notably the blood circulation, alimentary canal/intestinal lumen, and peripheral tissues.
 Each of these compartments has a specific pH range depending on the composition of molecules in them.

 The catch is that the body's pH levels are generally conserved in a finite range.
 For example, stomach pH is very low (acidic) due to its gastric juice content that's rich in hydrochloric acid (HCl); normal blood pH, on the other hand, stays between 7.35 and 7.45 (which is slightly alkaline).

-For those who follow the alkaline diet, the stomach, intestines, and blood pH stay relatively the same .
+In fact, the pH levels in the stomach, intestines, and blood stay relatively the same regardless of dietary acid-base balance .
 The main exception is that urinary pH is fairly amenable to the acid-base balance of blood solutes filtrated by the kidneys (e.g. minerals, ammonia, creatinine, glucose, etc.) .
-In turn, urine pH can alter the rate the reabsorption and excretion rates of certain substances.
+In turn, urine pH can alter rates of reabsorption and excretion of certain substances.